dsccommunity/SharePointDsc/README.md

  * Added xSPSearchContentSource resource
  * Fixed a bug in xSPInstallPrereqs that would cause an updated version of AD rights management to fail the test method for SharePoint 2013
  * Fixed bug in xSPFarmAdministrators where testing for users was case sensitive
+ * Added the CloudIndex parameter to xSearchServiceApplication to account for the new hybrid Search Service Application

 ### 0.12.0.0